 You’ll find camping 15-minutes away (by car) at Santa Rosa Lake State Park.
 The campground is suitable for RVs as well as tent camping.
 The Dyrt Ranger Esther H. writes, “The site was comfortable (we had an RV site with electricity) and a good amount of space.”
 The Dyrt Ranger Nicole P. adds, “There is a nice little shoreline trail that takes you around the lake.”

-You can win free gear from IceMule and 19 other outdoor brands by reviewing campgrounds on The Dyrt.
-Share past camping experiences, photos, and videos to earn points towards monthly prizes in The 2018 Great Camping Giveaway!
+You can win free Icemule cooler products and gear from 19 other brands by reviewing campgrounds on The Dyrt.
+Share past camping experiences, photos, and videos to earn points towards monthly prizes in this year’s camping contest!